j19sch/pytest-instrument/README.rst

     * labels (`array`) and tags (`object`) via `@pytest.mark.instrument()` decorator
     * fixtures
 * hooks to edit labels, tags and fixtures before the record is written to file
-* a logger emitting records with session id, record id, node id to the same `log` file
+* a logger to emit records with session id, record id, node id to the same `log` file

 Requirements